 Health reimbursement accounts (HRAs) have been around for a long time, but they’ve gained traction recently as the result of a bipartisan effort spanning two presidencies and the most recent regulatory rules announced this summer.
-Two new HRAs will join the party in 2020, the ICHRA (individual coverage HRA) and the EBHRA (excepted benefit HRA).
+Two new HRAs have joined the part as of January 1st, 2020: the ICHRA (individual coverage HRA) and the EBHRA (excepted benefit HRA).
 We will be touching on the first one in this post.

 HRAs have been part of a largely bipartisan effort to alleviate healthcare costs and return healthy individuals to the market.
 The easiest way to think about an HRA is that an employee chooses their own health plan that works best for them.
 Then, their employer reimburses for premiums and qualified medical expenses.

 The result?
-Increased flexibility allows for more personalized plan choice for the employee, less risk management for the employer, and greater tax efficiency for all.
+A 401-k style benefits model that offers increased flexibility and allows for more personalized plan choice for the employee, less risk management for the employer, and greater tax efficiency for all.

 Let's jump to the main points and benefits of the ICHRA for 2020.